divio/divio-cloud-docs/how-to/django-migrate-existing-project.rst

     Do **not** simply copy all your settings into the file.
 This will not work as expected.

-Add them in the appropriate way, which will depend on whether they are :ref:`addon-configured` or :ref:`manually-configured`.
+Add them in the appropriate way, which will depend on :ref:`how they are configured <application-configuration>`.

 .. _diff_installed_apps: